Fjallsarlon Logo

 Eystri-Fellsfjara, or the Diamond beach, has be come a main attraction in recent years in Iceland.

-The Eystri-Fellsfjara walk
+The Eystri-Fellsfjara Walk

 This level, family-friendly trail connects Jökulsárlón glacier lagoon with the coast.
 Fellsfjara is better known as Diamond Beach.
 This strip of black sand is often strewn with icebergs washed ashore by the Atlantic Ocean waves, giving it this apt nickname.
 The path leads beneath the ring road and along the beach.
 How far you get depends on the nature of the icebergs at the time of your visit and how distracted you become.